 - record a new podcast episode, by transforming the blog post into show notes

-As you can see, when you look at the bigger picture, writing a blog post will actually save you a lot of time, while setting you for organic traffic from Google searches for years to come.
+As you can see, when you look at the bigger picture, writing a blog post will in fact save time, while setting you up for organic traffic from Google searches for years to come.